China says has 21 satellites looking for missing Malaysian jet

 No trace of the plane has been found more than a week after it vanished, but investigators believe it was diverted by someone with deep knowledge of the plane and commercial navigation.

-(This story corrected to fix headline and text to say 21 satellites, not 20)
+(The story corrects headline and text to say 21 satellites, not 20.)

 (Reporting by Ben Blanchard; Editing by Simon Cameron-Moore)